georgebv/pyextremes/README.md

 </p>

 # Acknowledgements

-I wanted to give kudos to [Jean Toilliez](https://github.com/jtoilliez) who has inspired me to develop this open-source project and who taught me a lot about the extreme value theory.
-Also big thanks to Max Larson who has introduced me to software development and statistics.
+I wanted to thank Max Larson who has inspired me to start this project and who taught me a lot about extreme value theory.